 Uproar ensued when it was announced that the 50 Shades of Grey director hadn’t even considered including the infamous tampon scene in the movie.
 People either felt outrage at the missed opportunity to embrace period sex, periods, and women’s bodies or disgust over the scene itself.
-These reactions reinforced the mystery surrounding period sex so today I’m pulling back the curtain to show why period sex is something to consider and how to do it effortlessly.
+These reactions reinforced the mystery surrounding period sex so today I’m pulling back the curtain to show why this is something to consider and how to have period sex.

-I am up to no good I will not to use the ‘m’ word (that’s moist in case you’re wondering).
+Also, I solemnly swear I will not to use the ‘m’ word (that’s moist in case you’re wondering).

-These red tents also symbolized society’s fear of women’s bodies and the menstrual cycle that continues today.
-In most major religious traditions, including Christianity, Judaism, Islam, and Hinduism, there are restrictions on what women can do during their periods.
-For example, they cannot have sex, touch holy texts, or enter places of worship.
+In most major religious traditions, including Christianity, Judaism, Islam, and Hinduism, there are restrictions on what people who bleed can do during their periods.
+Some examples of this include not having sex, touching holy texts, or entering places of worship.
 Observance of these restrictions today depends on the specific religious community.
-Regardless, this history informs the idea that women on their periods are dirty, unfit, or not worthy..
+Regardless, this history informs the idea that people on their periods are dirty, unfit, or not worthy..

 No wonder we’re scared to have sex on our periods!